arsjobus/practice-fastapi-project/ReadMe.md

 As an API Consumer,
 I want to append items into a list,
 So that I can build a list of items to perform lookups on later.

+## BASIC DRILL #2

+Create a SQLLITE DB using sqlalchemy

+1. Make files: database.py and models.py

+2. Write the database file

+3. Write the models file

+4. Import and init the DB in the main.py file

+5. Query the DB to create, read, update, delete list item

 ## Hints